 Rectifying poor iron status.
 Insomnia is a frequent problem in patients with restless legs syndrome.
 Iron deficiency, even at levels insufficient to cause anemia, has been associated with this syndrome, and iron-deficiency anemia is also associated with insomnia in pregnancy.
 Although more research is needed, available evidence implicates low brain iron concentration caused by the inadequate transportation of iron from the blood to the central nervous system as a cause of dopaminergic dysfunction in these patients.
 Iron supplementation was found effective for improving insomnia in teens with low iron stores.

 The following 2 supplements are under investigation for their roles in treating insomnia:

 Melatonin.
-Disturbances in circadian rhythm and melatonin production are more common among shift workers and elderly individuals, and evidence suggests that this can be partly ameliorated by supplemental melatonin.
+Disturbances in circadian rhythm and melatonin production are more common among shift workers and elderly individuals, and evidence suggests that these disturbances can be partly ameliorated by supplemental melatonin.
 Although melatonin supplementation appears to be safe and effective for treating delayed sleep phase syndrome, most evidence does not support its effectiveness for the majority of primary and secondary sleep disorders.
-Melatonin is found in some plant foods (e.g. tomatoes, olives, barley, rice, and walnuts) and increased vegetable consumption raises serum levels though the clinical significance has not been fully evaluated.
+Melatonin is found in some plant foods (e.g., tomatoes, olives, barley, rice, walnuts), and increased vegetable consumption raises serum levels though the clinical significance has not been fully evaluated.,,

-Insomnia can be caused by several factors, the most common involving caffeine and alcohol intake, lack of exercise, and poor sleep hygiene.
+Acute or chronic insomnia can be caused by several factors, the most common involving caffeine, alcohol or stimulating substance intake, lack of exercise, psychosocial stressors, and poor sleep hygiene.
 Family members can often help the patient alter habits relating to these contributors.
-When chronic, insomnia can adversely affect quality of life and should be discussed with a physician to rule out underlying medical or psychiatric etiologies.
+Chronic insomnia can adversely affect quality of life and should be discussed with a physician to rule out underlying medical or psychiatric etiologies.